 2. The second error was that the pharmacist did not question the methotrexate being administered once daily.
 In conjunction was the fact that the pharmacy’s computer system failed to “flag” the daily methotrexate dose.
 The court’s opinion stated that the pharmacist failed to properly review the medication and its administration, plus the court noted that there was a lack of a computerized “hard stop” for methotrexate prescriptions prescribed to be administered once a day.

 3. The third error cited by the court was the failure by the pharmacy to provide the patient with the necessary education and the required patient counseling when dispensing a new Rx to a patient.
-Especially when the prescription is for a high risk medication (such as methotrexate is).
+Especially when the prescription is for a high risk medication (such as methotrexate).

-4. The fourth and perhaps most significant error cited by the court was the fact that the pharmacy “had made no meaningful changes to its procedures as a result of the patient’s death.”
-The court noted that in the twenty (20) months since the original verdict in February of 2016, the pharmacy had failed to update and document any changes to their policy and procedures manual.
+4. The fourth, and perhaps the most significant error cited by the court, was the fact that the pharmacy “had made no meaningful changes to its procedures as a result of the patient’s death.”
+The court noted that in the time since the original verdict, the pharmacy had failed to update and document any changes to their policy and procedures manual.
 This included any documented updates to their procedures regarding a pharmacy technician’s role in the prescription dispensing process.

 Minimizing Medication Errors and Pharmacy Dispensing Errors